Katja Rahlwes

 Katja Rahlwes (born 1967, Frankfurt, Germany) is a German fashion photographer, based in Paris.

 Biography

-Katja Rahlwes left Germany at the age of 16 for London and then moved to Paris in 1988 to study fashion design at Studio Berçot, Paris.
+Katja Rahlwes born in Frankfurt Germany (3rd of december 1967) is a fine-Art and fashion photographer, moved to Paris in 1987 to study fashion design at Studio Berçot, Paris.

 In 1995-2004, Rahlwes set out for a career as a freelance fashion stylist.

-She met Olivier Zahm and Elein Fleiss, co-founders and publishers of Purple Prose, later called Purple fashion, in 1996.
+She met Elein Fleiss and Olivier Zahm, co-founders and publishers of Purple Prose, later called Purple fashion, in 1996.
 Rahlwes has been collaborating with Purple ever since and took part of a new movement of visual language in the publication world.
 In 1998-2001, Rahlwes became chief-fashion editor and photo-editor at BIBA, a major market fashion magazine in Paris.

-Throughout those years she would live a parallel life as a professional stylist and part-time photographer.
-She said it was, “like having a husband and a lover.”

-In 2003, she eventually chose photography over her styling career.
+Throughout those years she would live a parallel life as a professional stylist and photographer.
+2003 she chose photography over her styling career.

 Commercial work

 Her work can be seen in the magazines Vogue Paris, Vogue Nippon, Vogue US, Self Service, Interview, Purple fashion, i-D, Pin Up, BUTT Magazine, New York (magazine).

 She has produced photographs for brands such as Gucci, Céline, Miu Miu, Chloé, A.P.C., Maison Martin Margiela, Levi's and others.